 1. Atheism: The atheist denies that there is a personal God.
 Atheism is a way of life that is geared towards this physical world only.

 This is the most foolish believe since it neglects all revelation of God in nature and spirit and different realms.
-Most Atheists make leaders of their theories their Gods, then they are no Atheists anymore and their gods are limited in power.
+Most Atheists make their theories leaders of themselves, then they are no Atheists anymore their theories become their gods and their gods are very limited in power.

-- 2. Animism: The animist believes that all nature is animated by personal spirits.
+2. Animism: The animist believes that all nature is animated by personal spirits.
 These spirits are active in all natural phenomena and can help or harm people.

-Whereas the observed truth can be seen, though to find the deeper truth and the source of life and spirit should be activated. - 3.
-Agnostizism: The agnostic considers reliable recognition beyond immediate sensory perception to be impossible.
+Whereas the observed truth can be seen, though to find the deeper truth and the source of life and spirit should be activated.

+3. Agnostizism: The agnostic considers reliable recognition beyond immediate sensory perception to be impossible.
 He thinks that there is no sufficient basis for a positive or negative attitude toward God.
 The question of God must remain undecided.

-But if there is God and he asked you for a decision then you do wrong to him. - 4.
-Deism: The deists see God as the creator but not the ruler of the world.
+But if there is God and he asked you for a decision then you do wrong to him.

+4. Deism: The deists see God as the creator but not the ruler of the world.
 God is the author or creator of the universe, but has now separated himself from the world.
 They reject a supernatural working of God.

-If God left he does not love what he has created and mankind is left to destroy itself. - 5.
-Dualism: Dualism teaches that the world is ruled by two opposing principles, deities or powers (light darkness; good evil; god satan).
+If God left, he does not love what he has created and mankind is left to destroy itself.

+5. Dualism: Dualism teaches that the world is ruled by two opposing principles, deities or powers (light - darkness; good - evil; GOD - satan).
 Both are eternal and are in conflict with each other.

-But where is the origin, is it in the good or evil? - 6.
-Fetischism: Fetishism teaches that a spirit dwells in a lifeless object.
+But where is the origin, is it in the good or evil?
+Well we know that GOD is all mighty so, there is nothing left for satan.

+6. Fetischism: Fetishism teaches that a spirit dwells in a lifeless object.
 This item is revered and believed to provide protection against evil spirits, demons, and supernatural forces.

-Why would a lifeless object protect against a powerful spirit when you can call upon the father of Spirits? - 7.
-Gnostism: teaches the belief that human beings contain a piece of God (the highest good or a divine spark) within themselves, which has fallen from the immaterial world into the bodies of humans.
+Why would a lifeless object protect against a powerful spirit when you can call upon the father of Spirits?

+7. Gnostism: teaches the belief that human beings contain a piece of God (the highest good or a divine spark) within themselves, which has fallen from the immaterial world into the bodies of humans.
 All physical matter is subject to decay, until death.
 Many Gnostic texts deal not in concepts of sin and repentance, but with illusion and enlightenment.